And greetings, conversationalist Tom Sullivan sitting in for Rushlinbaugh.

 And this is why it's so disingenuous for Congress to investigate all of this, because here's Dennis Kucinich, who is one of many congressmen who share the same feelings.

-Let me just read to you the headlines from just four of his of his press releases.
+Let me just read to you the headlines from just four of his press releases: Kucinich, no to new oil refineries.

-Dennis Kucinich speaking from the floor of the house.
+Dennis Kucinich speaking from the floor of the House.

-Kucinich, no to oil drilling in Alaska.
+Kucinich, no to oil drilling in Alaska, speaking from the floor of the House.

 The reason that he did not want drilling in Alaska was because the working families do not want it in America.